-Managed Dove Fields are restricted in the month of September.
+Managed Dove Fields are restricted in the months of September and October.
 Hunting in the Managed Dove Fields is allowed Opening Day, Mondays, Wednesdays, and Saturdays from noon until 5:00pm.
-After September, dove hunting is allowed all legal days and times.
+After October, dove hunting is allowed all legal days and times.

-- During Spring Turkey Season reservations are required daily from opening day through the second Saturday and all remaining Saturdays.
+- During Spring Turkey Season reservations are required daily from opening day through the second Saturday.
 Twenty-four reservations are available per day.
-After the second Saturday hunting is allowed Monday through Friday without a reservation.
+After the second Saturday hunting is allowed Monday through Saturday without a reservation.